-In 1994, the City Council amended the City's Comprehensive Plan to institute guidelines for reviewing LIHTC Projects or any other programs that provide new construction money for rental housing designed for persons under 80 percent of the median income.
+In 1994, the City Council amended the City's Comprehensive Plan to institute guidelines for reviewing Low Income Housing Tax Credit Projects or any other programs that provide new construction money for rental housing designed for persons under 80% of the median income.
 The overall goal for affordable housing is that it be spread equally throughout the community and not concentrated in any one area of the city.
-City staff has always provided information on the income of the census tract in which the project is located, and Council has attempted to support projects that are located in non-low- to moderate-income census tracts.
-However, in the year 2000, the number of low- to moderate-income census tracts has increased and it is difficult to apply this as a way to distinguish projects.
-Only the Deer Ridge IV project at 6009 SW Creston and the Meadows Apartments at 2000 Meadow Court are located in census tracts that do not meet the low to moderate criteria.
+City staff has always provided information on the income of the census tract in which the project is located and Council has attempted to support projects that are located in non-low mod income census tract.
+However, in the year 2000 the number of low-mod income census tracts has increased and it is difficult to apply this as a way to distinguish projects.
+Only the Deer Ridge IV project at 6009 SW Creston is located in a census tract that does not meet the low-mod criteria.

-The comprehensive plan also includes the following criteria with which to evaluate proposals: The development's design should be sensitive to and compatible with the character of the surrounding neighborhood; The management services must be adequate and responsive to the needs of low-income tenants: CITY COUNCIL Appropriate amenities, including storage facilities for toys and COMMUNICATION other large items, are provided; and 03-559 NOVEMBER 21, 2003 A recognized neighborhood organization has been given the PAGE FOUR opportunity to comment on the project's design, management services, and amenities.
-All of the projects submitted in this round appear to meet the City's basic affordable housing policy (attached).
-The only exception is that the project sponsored by Anawim Housing does not have a letter of support from the River Bend Neighborhood Association.
-Attachment
+The comprehensive plan also includes the following criteria with which to evaluate proposals:

+- The development's design should be sensitive to and compatible with the character of the surrounding neighborhood; - The management services must be adequate and responsive to the needs of low income tenants; - Appropriate amenities, including storage facilities for toys and other large items, are provided; and - A recognized neighborhood organization has been given the opportunity to comment on the project's design, management services, and amenities.